 Undergraduate Judicial Branch

 The Undergraduate Judiciary Cabinet (UJC) is the Judicial Branch of Georgia Tech’s Undergraduate Student Government Association (SGA).
-The cabinet consists of 15-24 active Justices with a wide variety of majors, class-standings, and backgrounds.
+UJC consists of several active Justices with a wide variety of majors, class-standings, and backgrounds.

-The secondary purpose of the UJC is to interpret any and all SGA policy (Constitution, Bylaws, codes, ethics, etc.) and to determine if any actions by the Executive or Legislative branch are unconstitutional.
-In addition, the UJC also oversees the SGA election process and conducts hearings on potential election violations.
+The secondary purpose of the UJC is to interpret any and all SGA policy (Constitution, Bylaws, codes, ethics, etc.) and to determine if any actions by the Executive or Legislative Branch are unconstitutional.
+Additionally, the UJC oversees the SGA elections process and conducts hearings on potential election violations.

 UJC Chief Justice